Touch Typing Basics: A Beginner's Guide

 Remember to start slow and be accurate rather than fast and inaccurate.
 Gradually increase the speed and difficulty of your exercises for optimal results.

-A lady is practicing home row key on the keyboard of her laptop as her regular typing practice purpose
+Lady practicing home row keys on the keyboard of her laptop as her regular typing practice purpose

 Home row keys are the foundation of touch typing.
 Typing with the proper hand placement on the home row keys can significantly boost your confidence and typing accuracy.
 Here are some exercises that solely focus on home row keys;